 Guitar Center Wanted More Stories to Tell

-Guitar Center, the world's largest retailer of musical instruments and related equipment, had a challenge: getting its 12,000 employees - especially sales associates - to share information among its 250 geographically dispersed stores.
-The idea of mobile learning was highly appealing.
+Guitar Center, the world's largest retailer of musical instruments and related equipment, had a challenge: getting its 12,000 employees - especially sales associates - to share information across its 250 geographically dispersed stores.

-With a new LMS and social hub app, employees can now disseminate information quickly to other associates.
+Using a modern learning management system (LMS) with robust mobile and social collaboration tools, employees can now disseminate information quickly to other associates.
 They are recording, posting and sharing stories of upcoming musical events and sales strategies.

 Cisco Wanted Just-in-Time Learning

-Cisco Systems relies heavily on channel partners, who account for almost 80% of company revenue.
-Cisco's Partner Education Connection (PEC), serving 100,000 learners worldwide, is their training hub, where learners can register for classes, join virtual classes, take e-learning, and find a wealth of downloadable product information that can be searched on demand by these sales and service teams.
+Cisco Systems relies heavily on channel partners, who account for almost 80 percent of company revenue.
+To support global sales enablement, Cisco uses its online training hub - Partner Education Connection (PEC) - to support the diverse learning needs of its 100,000 channel partner associates.
+Using PEC, partners can register for classes, join virtual classes, take eLearning, and find a wealth of downloadable product information that can be searched on demand.

-Since much of Cisco's content was already in mobile-friendly formats (e.g., MP4, PDF, PowerPoint, Word), the company was able to quickly offer access to partners through their phones or tablets.
-PEC users find answers to their questions often while on-site, so they no longer have to return to their office to solve their customer's problem.
-Today, 25% of the PEC site's usage is mobile, which will continue to climb because Cisco has started to convert its e-learning courses to run on phones or tablets.
+Since much of Cisco's content was already in mobile-friendly formats (e.g., MP4, PDF, PowerPoint, Word), the company was able to quickly offer partners access to this content through mobile devices.
+PEC users often find answers to their questions while on-site, so they no longer have to return to their office to solve their customer's problem.
+Today, 25 percent of the PEC site's usage originates from mobile devices, and this percentage is only expected to rise as Cisco continues to convert its eLearning courses to run on phones and tablets.